Free Consultation. Free Finance Assessment. No Obligation.

 Securities Backed Lending (SBL) is a powerful tool.
 It allows wealthy clients to release liquidity against investment portfolios while continuing to benefit from growth and dividends.
 Used strategically, it can unlock the flexibility to purchase prime property, cover deposits, or fund business ventures without triggering taxable disposals.

 But like all financial tools, SBL carries risks.
-In 2025, with global markets shaped by inflation, currency volatility, and geopolitical uncertainty, understanding those risks has never been more important.
+With global markets shaped by inflation, currency volatility, and geopolitical uncertainty, understanding those risks has never been more important.
 Market downturns can impact portfolio values, trigger lender action, and — if not managed carefully — lead to liquidity pressures that undermine the very strategy the facility was designed to support.

 This blog explores the risks of securities backed lending in detail, from market volatility and margin calls to eligibility challenges and repayment pressures.
 More importantly, it outlines practical strategies that clients and advisers can use to mitigate those risks while still benefiting from the advantages of SBL.